 7. Practice proper freestyle swimming form

-Sculling works to teach a feel for water, doggy paddle teaches catch, superman drills teach good sighting and single-arm drills teach maintenance of good body position.
+Sculling works to teach a feel for the water, doggy paddle teaches catch, superman drills teach good sighting and single-arm drills teach maintenance of good body position.

 8. Maximize your freestyle swimming efficiency